open-contracting-extensions/ocds_contract_buyer_extension/README.md

 ### Contracts

-2 contracts are issued with a different buyer for each.
+Two contracts are issued with a different buyer for each.

 ```json
 {